Table of Contents

 Conflicts of Interest: When In Doubt, Disclose

-We will ask employees to complete an annual conflict of interest disclosure questionnaire.
-As situations arise during the year that could constitute conflicts of interest, employees should discuss the situation with their managers so managers can take appropriate action.
-Directors should disclose actual or potential conflicts of interest to the Audit Committee Chairman of AFG.
+Employees are required to disclose any Conflict of Interest on their annual Conflict of Interest Questionnaire.
+As situations arise during the year that could constitute Conflicts of Interest, employees should discuss the situation with their managers so managers can take appropriate action.
+Directors should disclose actual or potential Conflicts of Interest to the Audit Committee Chairman of AFG.
 In all cases, as you consider whether to make a disclosure, we encourage you to use the following rule: when in doubt, disclose.

 An exception may be available when the Company is unable or elects not to take advantage of the opportunity.
 You must make prompt and complete disclosure of the opportunity to the Company at the time it arises, and obtain advance, written approval from the Company (through your General Counsel), which acknowledges that the Company has elected not to take advantage of, and has no objection to your pursuit of, the opportunity.